 Sirolimus is an immunosuppressant inhibiting a regulatory kinase mTOR to lower the activity of T-lymphocytes and hence the immune system.
-Sirolimus is used for treatment of lymphangioleiomyomatosis and prophylaxis and treatment of organ transplant rejections.
+Sirolimus is used for the treatment of lymphangioleiomyomatosis and prophylaxis and treatment of organ transplant rejections.

 Sirolimus is administered as oral tablets in Hong Kong.
 It should not be split, chewed or crushed.
 It does not differ much whether it is taken with or without food.
-When it is used for kidney transplant, it should be used 4 hours after oral Cyclosporin.
+When it is used for a kidney transplant, it should be used 4 hours after oral Cyclosporin.
 Listed below are the indications and the dosages.

 Adult and elderly

 The initial dose is 2 mg once daily.
-Adjust dose to maintain a target concentration of 5-15 ng/mL by obtaining the trough concentration after 10-20 days.
+Adjust the dose to maintain a target concentration of 5-15 ng/mL by obtaining the trough concentration after 10-20 days.

 Prophylaxis of rejection in kidney transplant